Benny Leonard: Bout with light welter champ, Pinky Mitchell, 1923

-Leonard defeated Pinky Mitchell on May 29, 1923, in a ten round technical knockout in Chicago.
-Mitchell was the reigning world light welterweight champion from 1922–26, and Leonard's win signaled another victory against a world champion, though the fight was not a title fight.
+Leonard defeated Pinky Mitchell on May 29, 1923, in a ten-round technical knockout in Chicago.
+Mitchell was the reigning world light welterweight champion from 1922 to 1926, and Leonard's win signaled another victory against a world champion, though the fight was not a title fight.
 As Leonard refused to weigh in, neither world lightweight or world junior welterweight titles were at stake.
 After a slow first five rounds with few blows, Leonard took the lead in the remaining rounds with the exception of the eighth and ninth.
 In the eight, Mitchell scored with four rights to the chin of Leonard.
 Though both boxers scored points, Leonard seemed to have the edge from the fifth.
 In the tenth, Leonard dropped Pinky to the mat, and upon arising, he knocked him to the mat a second time.
 The referee called an end to the match, resulting in a technical knockout.
 Immediately afterwards, Pinkie's brother Ritchie believed a foul had been committed, claiming Leonard had hit Pinky when he was down on one knee on the mat, but the referee disagreed.
 The Buffalo Courier wrote that Leonard was in the motions of hitting Pinky when he was on one knee, but that the referee waved him away before the blow occurred.
 Regardless, a fight between Richie and Davey Mitchell, the referee, ensued that ended in a near riot among the spectators.
 The police put down the protests with their billy clubs, though no arrests were made.
 Despite the protests, the charity event ended with a win by Leonard and no foul called by the referee against Mitchell in the tenth.